grayherm/handbook/docs/ch0/code-of-conduct.md

 ## 3. Discord Guidelines

 We use Discord outside of sessions to coordinate and communicate with everyone much easier than the Steam or TeamSpeak-only alternatives.
 By using Discord, you already agree to following the [guidelines](https://discordapp.com/guidelines), so as a unit hosted primarily on Discord we expect everyone to follow these guidelines by default.

+## 4. Banned Memes

+In order to maintain the sanity of all that shitpost in the UAG Discord, we have some **banned memes** that all users are not permitted to post in any text channel.
+DMs are non-policable, this only applies to the Official Discord's channels!

+The banned memes, and all other sub-meme variants of said memes, are as follows:

+- "They did surgery on a grape"